 Materials mailed, returned to a non-UCF Library, or returned to another facility remain the responsibility of the borrower until they are received at a UCF Libraries location and checked in.
 Library materials can continue to be renewed by the patron until they are received by the UCF Libraries and discharged.
 Once discharged, materials will no longer be displayed on the patron’s library account.

 Items borrowed from the John C. Hitt Library and other libraries through Interlibrary Loan & Document Delivery Services, may be returned to the Circulation Desk of the John C. Hitt Library or other branch campus libraries.
 It is preferred that you hand these items to a library staff member, but you may also place them in a designated library drop-box.
 Distance learners, and users unable to travel to their campus library, may mail these items back to the John C. Hitt Library.

 The UCF Libraries builds collections that support the teaching and research mission of UCF.
 The goal is to build breadth and depth in the various UCF-supported disciplines while taking into account two key factors – funding and space.
-These factors weigh in the decision by the Libraries not to purchase textbooks as a routine.
-There are so many different textbooks used at UCF each semester that funding would not be available to purchase them.
-These textbooks often change edition very quickly leaving the Libraries with outdated copies that take up valuable space.
-Finally, without the ability to purchase most of the textbooks any attempt to collect would result in the library benefiting some students while negatively impacting others.
-Occasionally students will find books in the UCF Libraries that are assigned as textbooks (see the Library Catalog or Course Reserves to check).
-This happens because the book has been selected on its merits and not because it is an assigned textbook.
-Patrons interested in seeing online textbook options should see the Libraries Online Book Sources guide.
+These factors weigh in the decision by the Libraries to purchase textbooks very judiciously.
+There are so many different textbooks used at UCF each semester that funding prohibits purchasing them all, so high enrollment courses with high cost textbooks receive priority.
+Slightly older editions and/or textbooks for other courses may occasionally be found on Reserve due to donations or because the book has been selected on its merits and not because it is an assigned textbook.